Sudhanshu1304/object_detection_microservice/Readme.md

 <tr>
 <td>

-### Image showing the UI-BACKED SERVER, AI-BACKED SERVER and the streamlit app running in local host with the uploaded image and the detected objects
+#### Image showing the `ui-backend server`, `ai-backend server` and the streamlit app running in local host with the uploaded image and the detected objects

 ![image](static/output_images/screen2.png)